Instruments of Africa

-Instruments of Africa (IOA) is a United States-based manufacturer of African electric guitar (AEG) that is designed in the shape of the African landscape.
+Instruments of Africa (IOA) is an African manufacturer of electric guitars that are shaped like Africa.
 It was founded by Ezekiel Olaleye who is a Nigerian-American instrumentalist.

 Instruments of Africa was initially introduced in the United States in 2016, incorporated in 2017, and was subsequently incorporated in Nigeria and United Kingdom.

-In 2021, it launches 9 models of guitars in Lagos, Nigeria which were all named after 9 capital cities across the continent of Africa.
+In 2021, it launches nine models of guitars in Lagos, Nigeria which were all named after 9 cities across the continent of Africa.